lorensen/VTKExamples/src/Cxx.md

 [LegendScaleActor](/Cxx/Visualization/LegendScaleActor)| vtkLegendScaleActor |Display the scale of a scene.
 [Legend](/Cxx/Visualization/Legend) | vtkLegendBoxActor |
 [LineWidth](/Cxx/Visualization/LineWidth)| vtkActor vtkProperty |Change the width/thickness of lines in an actor.
+[LoopShrink](/Cxx/Visualization/LoopShrink) | |  A network with a loop.
+VTK 5.0 does not allow you to execute a looping visualization network; this was possible in previous versions of VTK.
 [Motor](/Cxx/VisualizationAlgorithms/Motor) | vtkBYUReader vtkStructuredPointsReader vtkTexture vtkImplicitTextureCoords | Texture cut used to reveal internal structure of a motor.
 Two cut planes are used in combination with transparent texture.
 [MovableAxes](/Cxx/Visualization/MovableAxes) | vtkFollower vtkAxesActor vtkAssembly | Movable axes.
 [Morph3D](/Cxx/Visualization/Morph3D) | vtkInterpolateDataSetAttributes vtkImplicitModeller vtkContourFilter | Interpolate between datasets.